0xShadowByte/ServiceNow/README.md

 - Hands-on Project 4: Set Options the Widgets
 - Hands-on Project 5: Set Portal Homepage
 - Hands-on Project 6: Hiding and Showing Containers
+- Hands-on Project 7: Add a Role to a Widget

 # Navigating the Service Portal